OpenStereo: A Comprehensive Benchmark for Stereo Matching and Strong Baseline: Revisit Deep Stereo Matching

 \subsection{Evaluation of Prior Work}

 For benchmarking, it is critical to ensure that the results are reliable and trustworthy.
 To achieve this, we conducted our experiments on SceneFlow~\cite{sceneflow} and KITTI2015~\cite{kitti2015} datasets.
 Regarding the KITTI2015 dataset, submission constraints led us to limit our leaderboard contributions to reproductions of the widely recognized PSMNet~\cite{psmnet2018} and the latest SOTA IGEV~\cite{xu2023iterative}.
-(More details in the Supplementary Material).
 As shown in \autoref{fig:bar}, the reproduced performances of OpenStereo are better than the results reported by the original papers.
 This is primarily due to the normalization applied to the input stereo images by the OpenStereo framework.
 (All other settings remain consistent with the original paper.)